Please see Information Circular 75 for details of historical changes to stamp duty announced in the State Budget

 If the transfer of a business or partnership relates to, or includes, the transfer of a gaming machine business, including the transfer of any underlying or indirect interest in a gaming machine business, then the gaming machine surcharge may apply.
 Refer to Circular No. 235 for more information.

-Refer to the Stamp Duty Document Guide for details regarding whether your document can be stamped via RevenueSA Online by an authorised user or must be submitted to RevenueSA with a completed Application for Stamp Duty Assessment.
+Refer to the Stamp Duty Document Guide for details regarding whether your document can be self-determined via RevenueSA Online by an authorised user or must be submitted to RevenueSA with a completed Application for Stamp Duty Assessment.

 |Value of the Property||Amount of Duty|